Achievable logoAchievable logo

 Conflict of interest obligation

-As we discussed above, a conflict of interest is any circumstance that jeopardizes the prioritization of the client’s interests.
-Essentially, these are scenarios where the financial professional is incentivized to disregard their client’s needs.
-Common conflicts of interest in the industry include:
+As discussed above, a conflict of interest is any circumstance that jeopardizes prioritizing the client’s interests.
+In other words, it’s a situation where the financial professional has an incentive to put their own interests ahead of the customer’s.

 Recommending proprietary products

 A product created by the same institution that recommends it to its clients is a proprietary product.
 For example, a financial firm recommends an options-based fiduciary account.
 While the account may be suitable for some customers, the firm makes additional compensation* for every customer placed in these accounts.
-Therefore, a firm representative (whose compensation is likely tied to selling these accounts) may recommend the proprietary product to customers who may be better off placing unsolicited trades.
+As a result, a representative (whose compensation may be tied to selling these accounts) could be incentivized to recommend the proprietary product even when the customer might be better off placing unsolicited trades.

 *Firms that manage their clients’ assets typically charge assets under management (AUM) fees.
 For example, a firm charging a 1.5% AUM fee would collect $15,000 annually for managing a $1 million account.